What is Orthodontics?

 All modern techniques are practiced, and the one best suited for your treatment will be recommended.
 For your protection, we adhere to Infection Control Procedures known as Universal Precautions.
 We use the same infection control measures for each patient.
 Parents/guardians should remain in the waiting area while patients are being treated in the clinic floor.

-Comments and Complaints can be Made to ADA Accreditation Review Board
+Comments and complaints - ADA Accreditation Review Board